 Truv’s Products and access to the Truv Platform are offered to you conditional on your acceptance of these Terms.

 1.1Products.
-Client is engaging Truv to collect and transmit Permissioned Information to be provided by Consumers who are residents in the Territory, as defined in this Agreement to Client, for which Truv will provide certain Products ordered by Client under an Order Form and made commercially available by Truv, as described in this Agreement, applicable Documentation and Order Form.
+Client engages Truv to collect and transmit Permissioned Information provided by Consumers residing in the Territory, as defined in this Agreement, to Client.
+Truv shall provide those Products that are made commercially available by Truv and that are expressly ordered by Client under this Agreement, whether pursuant to an Order Form, applicable Documentation, or a subscription selected by Client through the Self-Serve Workflow, and as further described therein.

 1.2Order Form.
-If Client enters into an Order Form with Truv and the terms and conditions of the Order Form conflict with this Agreement, the Order Form will control.
+If the Client enters into an Order Form with Truv and the terms and conditions of the Order Form conflict with this Agreement, the Order Form will take precedence.
+However, if the Client acquires Truv’s Products via a Self-Serve Workflow—as defined herein—Exhibit B to this Agreement shall apply instead.

 1.3Support.
 Pursuant to the contents of this Agreement, Truv will comply with certain Service Level Agreements as indicated in Exhibit A incorporated by reference to this Agreement.